g-hano/Phising-Email-Detector/README.md

-Sure!
-Here's an example README.md file for your Python project:

 # Email Classification

 This project is a Python-based email classification system that uses machine learning techniques to classify emails as either safe or phishing emails.